Reliability and validity

 Samenvatting van het artikel

-It is desirable that tests be valid and reliable.
+The quality of testing is mainly determined by the validity and reliability of tests.
 If a test falls short in one or both components, then it is not suitable for use.

 Reliability

-One way to measure whether your test is reliable is to repeat the test and see if it produces the same results.
+One way to measure whether your test is reliable, is to repeat the test and see if it produces the same result.
 It is not often that the results are exactly the same, which is why reliability is often expressed through statistical values.
 Cronbach's alpha is an example of this.
-See also the article Statistical Values for this.
+See also the article Statistical Values for more information.

 Open-ended questions are less easy to test for reliability.
 One option is for multiple people to assess the answers.
 Based on the scoring key accompanying the test, the assessors must independently give the same score to the candidate's performance.
 The way this is done may vary from test to test.
 In RemindoTest, correction rounds can be set up that allow multiple correctors to look at a test.
 Any differences in grading can also be resolved in RemindoTest by averaging, for example.